Most villages, towns and cities, small or large, old or new, have a Main Street.

 This morning, the jungle pushes against the main road on both sides.

-This route would have been used by Ancients who built the ruins to the north and other pyramids lost in Central American jungles.
+This route would have been used by Ancients who built the ruins to the north and other pyramids deep in Central American jungles.
 This road would have been more narrow then, would have been swept with palm fronds by slaves of conquered tribes.
-There would have been pageants with elites wearing feathered head dresses paraded to their quarters for religious ceremonies and celebrations.
+There would have been pageants with elites wearing feathered head dresses paraded to their quarters for religious ceremonies and political celebrations.